wky/jos/lab4.md

         // fault upcall and print the "user fault va" message below if there is
         // none.
 The remaining three checks can be combined into a single test.
 So in `page_fault_handler`, we must check both the existence and validity of user's page fault handler (using `user_mem_assert`) before other things, to make the grading script happy.
 2. `user/primes` not behaving correctly.
 Later I realised this was caused by a faulty `sys_ipc_try_send` that does not clear the receiver's `env_ipc_recving` flag after successfully transferring the message.
-When I fixed this, the maximum prime number `user/primes` calculated was `8147`, by the 5120th process, afterwards `fork` failed because the OS ran out of memory.
+When I fixed this, the maximum prime number `user/primes` calculated was `8147`, by the final process, afterwards `fork` failed because the OS ran out of space for `Env`.

 ---

-**Now All exercises of Lab4 are done, all tests passed.**
+**Now All exercises of Lab4 are done, all tests passed. (auto-grade does not work on OS X, tested manually)**

-**Challenges' solution will be appended later.
-Moving on to lab 5 first.**